A diversified private markets portfolio assembled by Wilshire, an experienced fiduciary and allocator

 6Other Expenses are based on estimated amounts for the current fiscal year and include all direct operating expenses of the Fund, including a fee of 0.15% of average daily net assets payable to Nasdaq Private Market (which amount may be lower in any particular year) and all indirect operating expenses that the Fund bears through its investment in the Fund.
 Other Expenses include the Fund’s organization and offering fees and expenses.

-7Reflects estimated operating expenses (for example, management fees, administration fees, and professional and other direct, fixed fees and expenses) of the Private Markets Investment Funds in which the Fund intends to invest based upon estimated net assets of the Fund of $250 million during the Fund’s first 12 months of operations after refunds, excluding any carried interests, incentive fees or allocations based on the Private Markets Investment Funds’ performance.
+7Reflects estimated operating expenses (for example, management fees, administration fees, and professional and other direct, fixed fees and expenses) of the Private Markets Investment Funds in which the Fund intends to invest based upon estimated net assets of the Fund of $250 million during the Fund’s current fiscal year of operations after refunds, excluding any carried interests, incentive fees or allocations based on the Private Markets Investment Funds’ performance.

 8These expenses are based on estimated amounts for the current fiscal year that the DWPM Fund expects to bear through its investment in the Master Fund.

 Please refer to the Fund's prospectus for more detailed information regarding fees and expenses of the Fund.